lewis-worsley/digital-media-agency/README.md

 - The 3-colour-gradient for the brand was provided by https://mycolor.space/

 - The CSS structure for the hero section was inspired by the Code Institute's Coders Coffeehouse

-- The background hero image of the office was found and saved via search on Google Images https://www.linkedin.com/company/goodstuff-communications.
-The company logo was removed and the RISE Media logo was inserted via Photoshop

 - The CSS code to achieve a gradient background was provided by https://www.w3schools.com/